osteele/gojekyll/README.md

 gojekyll help build
 ```

-## Limitations
+## Current Limitations

-Major missing features:
+Missing features:
 - Themes
 - Excerpts
 - Pagination
 - Math
 - Plugins (except `jekyll-avatar` and `jekyll-gist`)
-- `site.html_pages`, `site.html_files`, and `site.tags`
+- `site-static_files`, `site.html_files`, and `site.tags`
-- CSV and JSON data files.
+- CSV and JSON data files
-- These Jekyll liquid filters: `group_by_exp`, `pop`, `shift`, `cgi_escape`, `uri_escape`, `scssify`, and `smartify`
+- Jekyll liquid filters: `group_by_exp`, `cgi_escape`, `uri_escape`, `scssify`, and `smartify`

 For more detailed status:

-* The [feature parity board](https://github.com/osteele/gojekyll/projects/1) board gives a more complete list of differences between gojekyll and Jekyll.
+- The [feature parity board](https://github.com/osteele/gojekyll/projects/1) board  lists differences between Jekyll and gojekyll in more detail.
-* The [plugin board](https://github.com/osteele/gojekyll/projects/2) lists the implementation status of common plugins.
+- The [plugin board](https://github.com/osteele/gojekyll/projects/2) lists the implementation status of common plugins.
 (Gojekyll lacks an extensible plugin mechanism.
 The goal is to be able to use it to build Jekyll sites that use the most popular plugins.)
-* The [Go Liquid feature parity board](https://github.com/osteele/liquid/projects/1) to see differences between  in the Liquid engine.
+- The [Go Liquid feature parity board](https://github.com/osteele/liquid/projects/1) to see differences between the real Liquid library and the one that is used in gojekyll.

 ## Other Differences